JohnHansonTheDev/AmongUsTrainerDLL/README.md

 drop it into the Among US.exe file location

+!hit DEL HOME for the menus to SHOW UP!

 Enjoy

 You probably have to deactivate your antivirus first, scans it as a trojan and nukes it